theodorosploumis/notes/drupal/contract.md

 # Drupal project maintenance contract

-Drupal Maintenance and Support contract template, tips and task lists.
+> Drupal Maintenance and Support contract template, tips and task lists.
+See also [drupal/security-updates](security-updates.md)

 ## Parameters to consider